Sundays at St. James’

-We offer in person and online opportunities for Sunday morning worship consisting of Bible readings, preaching, prayers, and the celebration of the Holy Eucharist.
-“Eucharist” is a Greek word meaning “Thanksgiving” and proclaims our thankfulness that we have been invited to dine with Jesus Christ at God’s banquet table of reconciliation and renewal.
+We offer in person and online opportunities for Sunday morning following the order of worship from the Episcopal Book of Common Prayer.
+Our weekly worship includes readings from Holy Scripture, the singing of hymns, prayers for the Church and for the world, and the sharing of the Holy Eucharist.
+The term “Eucharist” is a Greek word meaning “Thanksgiving,” and it proclaims our thankfulness that we have been invited to join with others around the Holy Table, an image and foretaste of the Heavenly Banquet.

 https://www.facebook.com/StJamesEpiscopalChurchMillCreek/